We may earn affiliate commissions for the recommended products. Learn more.

 Free trial:Yes

-Matomo is privacy-focused, and is an alternative to tools like Google Analytics, giving your business full control over analytics data.
-It has flexible hosting options (cloud or self-hosted) and supports global privacy regulations like the GDPR and CCPA.
+Matomo is a privacy-focused alternative to tools like Google Analytics.
+It has flexible hosting options (cloud or self-hosted) and is compliant with privacy regulations like the GDPR and CCPA.

 Primary purpose and niche